spollard/josh-works.github.io/_pages/about.md

 I don't know much about food, [<s>but I sure do have some opinions</s>]({{ site.baseurl }}{% link _posts/2014-04-08-why-i-eat-bacon-every-day-and-you-should-too.md %}) my opinions have been modified.

 I'm mostly vegetarian now.
 The FDA's food pyramid is _still_ complete crap, and you should probably be eating more fatty stuff and butter.
-Stop drinking sugar.
+Stop eating (but especially drinking) sugar/sugar substitutes.

-Intermittent fasting is pretty cool, and speeds up the mornings nicely.
-Been doing this since late 2015, have had nothing but a positive experience.
+Intermittent fasting is pretty cool, and speeds up my mornings nicely.
+I've been "intermittent fasting" since late 2015, have had nothing but a positive experience.

 - [Nerd Fitness's guide to intermittent fasting](https://www.nerdfitness.com/blog/a-beginners-guide-to-intermittent-fasting/)
 - [James Clear's guide to intermittent fasting](https://jamesclear.com/the-beginners-guide-to-intermittent-fasting)